EXPLORER is a positron emission tomography (PET) scanner that produces three-dimensional (3D) pictures of the entire human body.

 UIH was responsible for building the scanner, while SensL supplied the detectors.

 The cylindrical EXPLORER total-body scanner combines PET and X-ray computed tomography (CT) imaging technologies to produce images with high temporal resolution.

-A total of 40 rings are present in the scanner along with 48 modular block detectors.
-The ring diameter is approximately 80cm and the spatial resolution is 4mm.
+A total of 40 rings and 48 modular block detectors are present in the scanner.
+The ring diameter is around 80cm and the spatial resolution is 4mm.
 The device has an acceptance angle of 46°.

-With an axial field of view (FOV) of 194cm, the scanner provides PET images through around 500,000 detector elements.
+The scanner has an axial field of view of 194cm and provides PET images through around 500,000 detector elements.

-The PET scanner is said to perform total-body scanning up to 40 times better than existing commercial scanners, performing 3D scans of the whole body within 30 seconds.
-The fast-scanning ability of the scanner avoids the need for anaesthesia when scanning young children.
+It is claimed to perform total-body scanning up to 40 times better than existing commercial scanners, performing 3D scans of the whole body within 30 seconds.
+Its fast-scanning ability avoids the need for anaesthesia when scanning young children.

 In addition, the unit incorporates modern solid-state silicon photomultiplier light sensors to provide high-resolution images.

 The EXPLORER scanner can be used in a wide range of applications, including drug development, toxicology and the detection of infections and chronic diseases such as cancer.

 It provides the ability to identify the pharmacokinetics (pk) of new medicines in all organs of the body at lower masses and radiation doses of 100µSv.